egeeamu/voskhod/README.md

 > ./validate_annotate_assembly.sh

-If you have multiple sources for transcriptomes, repeat steps 2 , 3 & 4 for all your sources before continue then merge all denovo assemblys and reference transcriptomes :
+If you have multiple sources for transcriptomes, repeat steps 2 , 3 & 4 for all your sources before continue.
+If you only want denovo assemblies, you are good to go and can explore the results with any database browser as DB Browser for SQLite (http://sqlitebrowser.org/).
+If you want to use the combined Denovo + DGM approach as described in the paper, you have to merge the reconstructed denovo transcriptome(s) with the reference transcriptome before running the DGM step on the combined refrence.
+To merge  denovo assembly(ies) and reference transcriptome :
-Copy your validated denovo assemblies (from ./assembly/validated)  and your reference trascriptome (from ./reference_ts) in ./assembly/tomerge caution : put only the transcriptome(s) you want merge into ./assembly/tomerge as the whole content of the folder will be used in merging step.
+Copy your validated denovo assembly(ies) (from ./assembly/validated)  and your reference trascriptome (from ./reference_ts) in ./assembly/tomerge caution : put only the transcriptome(s) you want merged into ./assembly/tomerge as the whole content of the folder will be used in merging step.

 > ./merge_transcriptomes.sh

 the output will be stored in ./reference_ts

-Now we can identify reads using ref species and de novo assembly.
+Now we can identify reads using the comination of reference transcriptome species and the denovo assembly.

 5. Merge (with Pear) and cleaning R1 & R2 before Voskhod assembly: